johnridesabike/bikewalklife/posts/2021/01/urban-cycling-institute-fietsprofessor-holds-a-2020-mobility-meme-contest.md

 - Twitter
 - '2020'
 - images
+excerpt: >
+  The Urban Cycling Institute recently held an election for 2020’s best mobility memes on their Twitter page.
+There are quite a lot, and I think they’re all good.
+Here, I’ve included a few of the highlights.

 ---
 The Urban Cycling Institute recently held an election for 2020’s best mobility memes on their Twitter page.
 There are quite a lot, and I think they’re all good.
 [You can view the full list here](https://www.urbanmobilityfutures.com/col-mobility-memes).
 Below, I’ve included a few of the highlights: